anushadatar/sudo-apt-get-sudoku-solution/README.md

 - Talk about runtime depending on how far we get.

 In general, graph coloring is computationally complex.
 Finding the chromatic number of a graph is an NP-hard problem.
 NP stands for non-deterministic polynomial acceptable problems, and problems that are NP-hard are at least as difficult as problems that are NP-Complete.
 NP-Complete problems cannot be solved in polynomial time, but a potential solution can be validated in polynomial time - so solving the problem requires exhaustively testing all types of possible cases, which is both time and computationally intensive.
 Meanwhile, finding a 3-coloring for a graph is an NP-complete problem.
 While advances in graph theory and computational infrastructure mean that solving these NP-hard/NP-complete problems is certainly possible, there is still great overhead associated with them.

+Our algorithm produces a valid solution, but it does so very slowly.
+In the end we had a potential max time complexity of O((m^N)\*N)  and a space complexity of O(m*N),  where m is the number of colors/numbers in a given puzzle and N is the number of spaces.
+Since our implementation has to create a new iteration of the solution for every possible color/number that each space could be, it has m possible total iterations to create, and each of these iterations must loop through all N of the spaces within the sudoku puzzle.
+This has a chance of happening at most N times